Moxytod/Moxytod/README.md

 ## Hi there 👋
-Hi, I'm Moxytod, a 15-year-old who lives in Morocco and is also an energetic, organized, and hopeful programmer that merge the simplicity with creativity and big dreams
+Hi, I'm Moxytod, a 15-year-old who lives in Morocco and also an energetic, organized, and hopeful programmer that merge the simplicity with creativity and big dreams

 I'm currently a student, but my dream work is in program engineering And as I'm a student, I'm learning in high school....